 Sensorimotor Integration in Weakly Electric fish

 Several species of weakly electric fish inhabit parts of Central and South America, as well as Africa.
 Their unique electrosensory system, coupled with vision and the mechanosensory lateral line, provides them with multisensory integration which enables them to thrive in the often dark and turbid waters of their habitat.
 In close collaboration with the Fortune Lab, we investigate several aspects of sensorimotor integration in various species of weakly electric fish.
-Some current research areas are described below.
+Some previous and current research areas are described below.

 Sensorimotor Control of Movement